Phone screens, personality tests, and AI video interviews

 Six gaps, one matrix

-| Unilever | Pymetrics games + HireVue AI video interview | Cut graduate hiring from ~4–6 months to ~4 weeks; saved 100,000 recruiter hours in one year (HireVue, 2019) | Public backlash over automated scoring; Guardian (2019) reported candidate concerns about opaque AI decisions |
+- Unilever.
+Approach: Pymetrics games + HireVue AI video interview.
+Gained: Cut graduate hiring from ~4–6 months to ~4 weeks; saved 100,000 recruiter hours in one year (HireVue, 2019).
+Challenge: Public backlash over automated scoring; Guardian (2019) reported candidate concerns about opaque AI decisions

-| Intuit | AI video interview for internal promotion | Scale across large applicant pools | ACLU complaint (2025): deaf employee denied captioning, rejected with feedback to improve "active listening" |
+- Intuit.
+Approach: AI video interview for internal promotion.
+Gained: Scale across large applicant pools.
+Challenge: ACLU complaint (2025): deaf employee denied captioning, rejected with feedback to improve "active listening"

-| Amazon | AI resume ranking tool | Automate top-of-funnel resume review | Project scrapped by 2018: system downgraded resumes mentioning women's colleges (Reuters, 2018) |
+- Amazon.
+Approach: AI resume ranking tool.
+Gained: Automate top-of-funnel resume review.
+Challenge: Project scrapped by 2018: system downgraded resumes mentioning women's colleges (Reuters, 2018)

-| McDonald's | Traitify picture-based personality screen in McHire | 90%+ global franchise adoption of McHire; mobile assessment in ~90 seconds (Bersin/Paradox case study) | High-volume hourly hiring still faces 130%+ industry turnover; personality screen adds another filter to game |
+- McDonald's.
+Approach: Traitify picture-based personality screen in McHire.
+Gained: 90%+ global franchise adoption of McHire; mobile assessment in ~90 seconds (Bersin/Paradox case study).
+Challenge: High-volume hourly hiring still faces 130%+ industry turnover; personality screen adds another filter to game

-| Vodafone, Intel, Singapore Airlines | HireVue-style AI video screening | Enterprise throughput without live scheduling | Same category risk as Unilever: candidates cannot see how they are scored; legal scrutiny on AI hiring tools |
+- Vodafone, Intel, Singapore Airlines.
+Approach: HireVue-style AI video screening.
+Gained: Enterprise throughput without live scheduling.
+Challenge: Same category risk as Unilever: candidates cannot see how they are scored; legal scrutiny on AI hiring tools

-| Method | Cost to your team | Predicts performance? | Candidate experience | Handles high volume? | Can candidates prep for it? |
+- AI video interview: Cost to your team Medium (platform fees); Predicts performance?
+Medium; Candidate experience 38% drop out; Handles high volume?
+Handles volume; Can candidates prep for it?
+Rehearsed answers

 How each approach evolved, and where it stalled

-| 1990s | Phone screen | Default recruiter filter before HM time |
+- 1990s: Phone screen.
+Default recruiter filter before HM time.

-| 2000s | Personality inventories | SHL, PI, Hogan scale to enterprise |
+- 2000s: Personality inventories.
+SHL, PI, Hogan scale to enterprise.

-| 2012 | AI video interviews | HireVue brings one-way video to volume hiring |
+- 2012: AI video interviews.
+HireVue brings one-way video to volume hiring.

-| 2018 | Skills test libraries | Shared question banks go mainstream |
+- 2018: Skills test libraries.
+Shared question banks go mainstream.

-| 2020 | Job simulations | ThriveMap, Vervoe, Harver games at scale |
+- 2020: Job simulations.
+ThriveMap, Vervoe, Harver games at scale.

-| 2023+ | GenAI on both sides | Candidates and employers automate the top of funnel |
+- 2023+: GenAI on both sides.
+Candidates and employers automate the top of funnel.

 What this means for talent acquisition